Leadership

 Slack channel, at-mentioning the original proposer and letting them know their position is approved.
 (Unless it isn't.)

 - Why bother with approvals?
-We avoid cancelling or significantly changing a role after opening it.
+We avoid canceling or significantly changing a role after opening it.
 It hurts candidates too much.
 Instead, get the position approved first, before you start recruiting and interviewing.
 This gives you a sounding board and avoids misunderstandings.

 Approving a new position